NgoQuangPhuc273/data-deduplication-automation/README.md

 ### 1. Import and extracting data:
-We read the data from a CSV file through Pandas, the select and extract the desired columns/ metrics that need to be deduplicated.
+The program read the data from a CSV file through Pandas, the select and extract the desired columns/ metrics that need to be deduplicated.

 ### 2. Data pre-processing: